 The first big push of Sockeye Salmon happens in the saltwater flats and beaches of Seward, Alaska.
 Sockeye Salmon are the tastiest of all of North America’s Salmon species.
 Often called Red Salmon, they have dark, fatty meat and are a favorite of glitzy restaurants and famous chefs all around the world.
 Not to mention hundreds of grizzly bears waiting eagerly for the annual river run.

-The fishery here in Steward Alaska is a tidal fishery.
+The fishery here in Steward Alaska is tidal.
 The best fishing is using on the incoming tide but just like all tidal waters incoming water is also good and is preferred by some anglers.
 In this area, fishing is like shooting fish in a barrel.
 Seward is also one of the only places where snagging is legal on the Kenai Peninsula.

 The usual setup is a rod-like Ugly Stick that is one piece and reel with some heavy line, such as a braided line with a barrel swivel tied onto the end of it, and a snagging hook.
 A snagging hook is generally a treble hook with some lead molded in the middle of the hook.